Girls Who Code Named One of The NonProfit Times’ Best Nonprofits To Work For for Third Year In A Row

 • Have a minimum of 15 employees in the United States; and,

-Nonprofits from across the United States entered the two-part survey process to determine the Best Nonprofits to Work For.
-The first part consisted of evaluating each nominated organization's workplace policies, practices, philosophy, systems, and demographics.
+Nonprofits from across the United States entered the two-part survey process to determine Best Nonprofits to Work For.
+The first part consisted of evaluating each nominated organization's workplace policies, practices, philosophy, systems and demographics.
 This part of the process was worth approximately 25% of the total evaluation.

 For more information on The Nonprofit Times’ Best Nonprofits to Work For program, visit www.BestNonprofitstoWorkFor.com.